grloper/spotify_data_migration/readme.md

 5. Click **Save** and try running the script again.

-For more details, refer to the [Spotify Web API Documentation](https://developer.spotify.com/documentation/web-api/).
+For further details, refer to the [Spotify Web API Documentation](https://developer.spotify.com/documentation/web-api/).

 ## Installing Dependencies

-Make sure all required dependencies are installed using the provided `requirements.txt`:
+Ensure that all required dependencies are installed using the provided `requirements.txt`:

 ```sh
 pip install -r requirements.txt